derailed/k9s/README.md

     - $CONTEXT
 ```

-This defines a plugin for viewing logs on a selected pod using `CtrlL` mnemonic.
+This defines a plugin for viewing logs on a selected pod using `Ctrl-l` mnemonic while in the pods view.

-The shortcut option represents the command a user would type to activate the plugin.
-The command represents adhoc commands the plugin runs upon activation.
-The scopes defines a collection of resources names/shortnames for which the plugin shortcut will be made available to the user.
-You can specify all to provide this shortcut for all views.
+* Shortcut: the key a user must enter to activate the plugin.
+* Command: the shell commands the plugin runs upon activation.
+* Scopes: select the resources that can access the plugin command.
+Defines a collection of resource names/shortnames for which the plugin shortcut will be made available to the user.
+You can specify `all` to make a plugin available in all views.
+* Background: boolean to indicate whether to run the command in the background or not.
+* Description: a short description of the command that will be shown in the ui next to the action mnemonic.
+* Args: a collection of arguments for the given command.

-K9s does provide additional environment variables for you to customize your plugins.
+K9s does provide additional environment variables for you to further customize your plugins.
 Currently, the available environment variables are as follows:

 * `$NAMESPACE` -- the selected resource namespace
 * `$NAME` -- the selected resource name